ridaadila/forensic-event-reconstruction-app/README.md

 ## How to run

-### 1. Run the following command inside the virtualenv prompt:
+### 1. Run the following command inside the virtualenv in the root directory of the project:
 ```bash
 python main.py
 ```